-We have been a supporter of the United Nations World Food Programme's "Zero Hunger Challenge" campaign since October 2020.
+Meiji Co., Ltd. has been a supporter of the United Nations World Food Programme's "Zero Hunger Challenge" campaign since October 2020.
 This initiative connects efforts to reduce food loss within Japan with food aid for developing nations.

 Collaboration with the Consumer Affairs Agency